martincostello/blog/source/2014-03-04-ensuring-your-asp-net-website-is-secure.md

 showTitle: true
 ---

 So recently I've been doing some work ensuring some websites I work on are secure.
-This has been from a mix of hands-on testing of them myself, dealing with feedback from dedicated security testers testing the applications, and this week attending a "ASP.NET Secure Coding" training course.
+This has been from a mix of hands-on testing of them myself, dealing with feedback from dedicated security testers testing the applications, and this week attending an "ASP.NET Secure Coding" training course.

 From my own testing I found the odd thing here and there during development based on what I've read in the past is best-practice.
 These were exclusively application/coding changes.
 Fixing these was a mix of "Oh yeah" realisations or a quick Google leading to MSDN or Stack Overflow, leading to some simple one-line changes here and there.